-Several UMN DPT program scholarships are available largely for all three years of program.
+Several UMN DPT program scholarships are available for all three years of program.
 Award decisions are made in late May each year.
-Scholarships for incoming students will be awarded during the admissions cycle.
+Scholarships for incoming students are awarded during the admissions cycle.

 UMN DPT Year One Scholarship

 This scholarship is awarded to incoming students based on academic excellence and potential for high professional contributions.

 This scholarship is awarded to incoming students who do not meet in-state or reciprocity residency requirements but who have a history of academic excellence and potential for high professional contributions.
 The award is renewable for the second and third years of the program.

 This scholarship intends to enhance representation of academically excellent students from diverse backgrounds not historically well represented in the University of Minnesota Doctorate of Physical Therapy Program, or the physical therapy profession in general.
 This scholarship is awarded to incoming students and is renewable for the second and third years of the program.

 This fellowship was established by Rudy Ptak, who was a 1953 alumnus of the program.
 He was a loyal and talented Physical Therapist for decades at the University of Minnesota Hospitals with a strong commitment to advancing the profession through student education.
 Applications for this fellowship are by invitation, based on academic excellence and potential for high professional contributions.
 This fellowship will be given to at least one student in the 1st-year class.

 This scholarship was established in honor of Beatrice E. Boody, a 1945 graduate.
 Beatrice Boody dedicated her career to helping others through the art and science of physical therapy profession.
 This scholarship is awarded to a student who plans to work in a hospital-based practice.